 We are Australia’s #1 consultancy for international research collaboration.
 Our staff have considerable experience in providing advice and managing projects for international clients including governments, institutions, universities and not-for-profit organisations.
-This is what people are saying:

 World leaders in building global knowledge platforms, such as COST and FEAST, we are Australia’s foremost experts in the European Union’s large research and innovation program, Horizon 2020.